daveminer1/shim-review/README.md

 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
 GRUB 2.12 plus Oracle patches for Solaris
 The grub2.diff file included shows patches used for GRUB 2.12 on Solaris.
 The grub-2.12.tar.gz file is the patched source.

+Relative the prior review in fall 2024, GRUB changes include:
+- Updates to ZFS
+- Restored sunpc partition embedding for BIOS partitioning that was in our GRUB 1.99
+- Restored legacy command parsing needed for old BIOS ZFSSA systems

+There are no changes to the Verified Boot implementation.

 *******************************************************************************
 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.